Working in Market - Malaysia

 - In Malaysia, Tourism Australia operates a two-tier specialist program comprising of Aussie Specialists and Premier Aussie Specialists.

-- As at December 2017, there were total 865 qualified Aussie Specialists in Malaysia.
-The majority of agents are located in the Klang Valley (Kuala Lumpur and surrounds), Penang, Ipoh and Johor Bahru.
+- As of November 2021, there were total 1084 qualified Aussie Specialists in Malaysia.
+Majority of agent are in the Klang Valley (Kuala Lumpur and surrounds), Penang, Ipoh, and Johor Bahru.
 There is also a few from Negeri Sembilan, Melaka, Pahang, and East Malaysia.

 - Premium Aussie Specialist Program (PASP) was launched in market in 2015.
 This programme only extended to Key Distribution Partners (KDPs).
-Aussie Specialist from KDPs must satisfy list of selection criteria to qualify for the premier status.
+Aussie Specialist from KDPs must fulfilled list of selection criteria to qualify for its premier status.
 PASP will get the benefit of being listed on Australia.com.
-As at December 2017, there were 80 qualified PASP in Malaysia.
+As of November 2021, there were around 50 qualified PASP in Malaysia.

 - All major retail agencies have an online presence, and online business is growing.
-However, the number of direct consumer enquiries and visits to offline agents still remains.
+However, the number of direct consumer enquiries and visits to offline agents remained.

-- Key Online Travel Agencies include Expedia, AirAsiaGo.com, agoda.com, booking.com, hotels.com, Trivago, Traveloka, 12Fly, holidaytoursonline.com, seduniatravel.com and PYOtravel.com.
+- Key Online Travel Agencies include agoda.com, booking.com, Trivago, AirBnB, Expedia Traveloka, hotels.com, Trip.com, Klook, Skyscanner, 12Fly, holidaytoursonline.com, seduniatravel.com

 Inbound Tour Operators